mvolkmann/blog/src/prolog.md

 ### Facts

-A fact states that some relationship is always true.
+A fact states that some relationship holds (always true).
+A fact cannot state relationships that do not hold.

 A fact is written as a functor (atom) followed by an argument list that is surrounded by parentheses.